Mr-Fusion/BrickBreak/README.md

 Escape: Pauses the Game (Returns to Menu when game is over)

 Backspace: Return to the menu (Anytime during normal gameplay)

+## Power-ups

+Power-ups randomly spawn when a brick is destroyed, and will slowly fall to the bottom of the screen.
+Catch one to activate its effects!
+The power-up effects are color-coded:

+White: Awards Bonus Points

+Cyan: Sticky Paddle.
+Balls will be caught by the paddle on impact, and can be released using the action input.

+Magenta: Multiball.
+All balls on the playing field will spawn a clone with a slightly different trajectory

+Purple: Piercing.
+The trajectory of ball and laser objects will not be affected when colliding with bricks

+Orange: Lasers.
+Enables twin lasers to be fired from each end of the paddle using the action input

+Blue: Increases the paddle size

+Red: Decreases the paddle size

+Green: Increases the speed of the ball

+Yellow: Decreases the speed of the ball

+Rainbow: Adds an extra life!